-Membrane Technology with Activated Sludge Process
+Activated Sludge Process Utilizing Membrane Technology

-The containers come in 20ft, 40ft or 40ft High-Cube ISO Norm Containers with hydraulic load capacities of up to 20 – 160m3/d (200PE – 450PE), 45 – 350m3/d (450PE – 100PE) and 55 – 440m3/d (550PE – 1250PE), respectively.
+The containers are available in 20ft, 40ft or 40ft High-Cube ISO Norm Containers, with hydraulic load capacities ranging from 20 – 160m3/d (200PE – 450PE), 45 – 350m3/d (450PE – 100PE), and 55 – 440m3/d (550PE – 1250PE), respectively.

 Concrete Tank Installations